Omar-El-Mahraoui/order/README.md

-**Order exercise**
+# Örder exercise

+Issues :

+* OrderDto cannot be condtructed

-Some parts of the code are copied/adapted from the previous exercises and example projects
+_used and adapted code from example projects and previous exercises_